kanikepreethi98-source/kanikepreethi98-source/README.md

 📅 May 2026 – June 2026

-During my internship, I worked on practical Artificial Intelligence and Machine Learning applications and gained experience in:
+Worked on practical Artificial Intelligence and Machine Learning applications.

-- Python
-- Machine Learning
-- Streamlit
-- GitHub
-- Model Development
-- Model Deployment

-### Projects Worked On
+### Projects

 🤖 Customer Churn Prediction